 You are going to love this cheap and easy recipe for Instant Pot Rice and Beans!
-Made with brown rice, dried beans, and a perfect combination of seasonings, the pressure cooker pot works its magic to deliver a wholesome, flavorful, affordable meal.
+Made with dried red beans, rice, and a perfect combination of seasonings, the pressure cooker pot works magic to deliver a wholesome, meal with affordable pantry staples!

+- No Soaking Required.
 Just as I have shown in my recipe for Instant Pot Dried Beans, there is no need to soak your dried beans before pressure cooking them.
-Making this recipe for Instant Pot Rice and Beans one of the easiest recipes ever!

-The pressure cooker cooks and softens the beans as the rice cooks.
-The beans become plump and tender and the rice stays nutty and chewy.
-It is almost magical.
+- Perfect Results.
+The pressure cooker cooks and softens the beans as the rice cooks, resulting in plump and tender beans and nutty, chewy rice.

 - Rice: In order for your rice to not be overcooked in the time it takes the beans to soften, you must use long-grain brown rice for this recipe.